 - Bordeaux (138 km), capital of Gironde

 - Les Bouchauds (21 km), Gallo Roman Theatre

 - Chauvigny (107 km), medieval centre with castle

 - Futuroscope (107km), step into the 4th dimension by tomorrow's technology

 - Oradour sur glane (80km), ruined village 10 june 1944

 - Périgueux (106 km), capital of Dordogne

-- Poitiers (94 km), historic student town with the Notre-Dame-la-Grande and its many squares
+- Poitiers (94 km), historic student town with many churches and squares

 - La Rochelle (137 km), one of the most beautiful coastal towns in France